calcwatch/nes64/README.md

 The KERNAL and ROM disassembly come from [Project 64 Reloaded](https://github.com/Project-64/reloaded), with annotations by Lee Davison.

+You can build it yourself, or [download one of the releases](https://github.com/calcwatch/nes64/releases).

 ## How to Build
 First, make sure you have `make` set up on your machine, and that you have the `cc65` package installed in your default path.
 You can get cc65 [here](https://cc65.github.io/).
 The project requires its assembler (`ca65`) and linker (`ld65`).